tongwu-msft/azure-rest-api-specs/documentation/logic/actions-and-triggers.md

 }
 ```

-The output of a **Query** action is an array that contains elements from the input array that satisfy the condition.
+The output of **Query** action is an array that contains elements from the input array that satisfy the condition.

 > [!NOTE]
 > If no values satisfy the **where** condition, the result is an empty array.